AKSadip2001/Book-Recommendation-System-AI-React-FastAPI/README.md

 ### Description
-This is an AI project deployed on a website.
+* This is an AI project deployed on a website.

+* The website shows popular books based of user rating and number of votes on the home page and also suggest similar books when a book name is searched on the recommend page.

+* The ai model uses pandas, numpy and cosine-similarity to recommendations.

+* The website is build using React and data fetched from an api created using FastAPI.

 ### Demo